ch00226855/CMP167_Summer2020/Week06_Loops.md

 ## Character operations
 - Table 4.14.1: Character methods
 - Each method must prepend Character.
+- **Example"** Write a program that asks the user for a word, and then output the capitalized word.
 - static methods and instance methods
   - Static methods associate with a class, such as `Math.pow()` or `Character.isDigit()`
   - Instance methods associate with an object, such as `scnr.nextInt()`